lucaschini/lucaschini/README.md

 ###

-- I'm a software developer with experience in web development, normally using Next.Js (for better performance!).
-I'm also like open source contributions, and AI.
+- I’m passionate about using data to generate real social impact.
+Always curious, eager to learn.
+Love open source too!
 - I enjoy solving problems that help people.
 - 📚 I'm studying **Data Cience and Artificial Intelligence** at the university PUC Campinas <br>
 - ⚡ I’m currently developing a scientific research project focused on Data Mining to Identify Social Vulnerability Factors in the communities served by child protection services in Campinas (Brazil).